-Now, we still heavily believe in balanced meals that hit the required food groups, this doesn't change for vegans.
-With the exclusion of meat, you could be misled into thinking that protein would be hard to come by, however, that's not the case at all.
 Protein-rich foods are vital for the growth and repair of muscles as well as cognitive development.
-So where do vegans acquire their sources of protein?
-Well, there are a range of options which include beans, nuts, seeds and pulses.
+But where do vegans get protein, you ask?
+Well, there are a range of readily available options including beans, nuts, seeds, and pulses.
 Remember Amino acids?
-Well, they're the building blocks of protein and eating some of them is essential because the body can't produce it on its own.
+Well, they're the building blocks of protein, and eating some of them is essential because the body can't produce it on its own.

-On that note, here are three great protein sources for vegans:
+And with that in mind, here are five of the best protein sources for vegans: